hotwired/stimulus-site/docs/reference/actions.md

 </div>
 ```

-## Methods
+## Event Objects

 An _action method_ is the method in a controller which serves as an action's event listener.

-The first argument to an action method is the DOM event.
+The first argument to an action method is the DOM _event object_.
 You may want access to the event for a number of reasons, including:

 * to read the key code from a keyboard event
 * to read the coordinates of a mouse event